atefs/cheat-sheets/git/README.md

 > 💡 **`git worktree` lets you check out two branches simultaneously**
 > `git worktree add ../hotfix hotfix-123` creates a second working directory on the hotfix branch.
 Review a PR and keep coding on main at the same time, no stash needed.

+> 💡 **`git log --graph --oneline --all` — visualise branch topology in the terminal**
+> This gives a compact ASCII branch graph showing all branches and their merge points.
+Combine with `--decorate` to see branch and tag labels.
+Add it as a git alias: `git config --global alias.tree 'log --graph --oneline --all --decorate'` so you can run `git tree` anywhere.

 ## 📚 Resources

 - [git-scm.com Official Book (Pro Git)](https://git-scm.com/book/en/v2) — Free, comprehensive, the definitive reference